2 Weeks in Morocco: A perfect Road Trip Itinerary

 Driving in Morocco

 If you are planning a road trip in Morocco and you would like to do lots of sightseeing we recommend to explore the country by car.
+Driving in Morocco can be lots of fun but also a bit challenging.
 Anyhow, with your own car you are going to be much more flexible then traveling with a tours bus.
 At least 2 weeks or better more should be planned for visiting all the wonderful places and sights.
 Definitely, you should rent your car in advanced and compare the prices!
 Don`t forget to book a car insurance.

 Thanks for reading our Morocco itinerary!